 I have ventured to write more intimately about my personal life than is customary for a member of the Supreme Court, and with that candor comes a measure of vulnerability.”
 Sonia Sotomayor

-Candour and vulnerability go hand in hand: the more vulnerable you are in conversations with potential donors, the more candid you will become (and vice versa).
+Candor and vulnerability go hand in hand: the more vulnerable you are in conversations with potential donors, the more candid you will become (and vice versa).

 As a creative, I know you are always trying to ‘cut to the chase’ and identify the truth of your given circumstances, so go ahead and embrace this impulse when you are in a fundraising conversation!

-Also, I urge you to ask yourself ‘why’ you love this project or organisation: chances are, this ‘why’ is related to connection and community.
-If this rings true to you, your fundraising conversations can be just as much (if not more) about community-building than whether or not this person makes a donation to the organisation right now - and I suggest you flat-out say this to your potential donor.
+Also, I urge you to ask yourself ‘why’ you love this project or organization: chances are, this ‘why’ is related to connection and community.
+If this rings true to you, your fundraising conversations can be just as much (if not more) about community-building than whether or not this person makes a donation to the organization right now - and I suggest you flat-out say this to your potential donor.

 "I have no special talents.
 I am only passionately curious."
 Albert Einstein